ZertoPublic/Z4K/docs/MinimumRequirements.md

 -	Zerto Kubernetes Manager Proxy: 1 GB
 -	Keycloak Database: 2 GB
 -	A storageClass with VolumeBindingMode of type "WaitForFirstConsumer" is needed for Zerto to work with persistent volumes.
+-	The environments storage should support volume mode using Block ("VolumeMode: Block").